 I recommend a visit the museum of stained glass at Ely Cathedral where artists and work are displayed in chronological order and Vitreosity blog which offers excellent articles about contemporary stained glass.

 A brief history of stained glass from ancient time to the contemporary - by Diego Tolomelli

-Glassy rocks such as Obsidian were used during pre-history and were often collected from certain volcanic areas and sometimes were used some distance away.
-They could be split and the sharp edges were used in the first hunting and construction tools as well as weapons.
+Glassy rocks such as Obsidian were used during pre-history and were often collected from volcanic areas and sometimes a good distance away.
+They could be split and the sharp edges were used for the first hunting and construction tools, as well as for weapons.

 The birth of the stained glass

 From the first century AD, lead began to replace the wooden and stone frames that held the glass in place.
 Because of its malleability, lead could be used to make a more subtle frame.

 From the V century onwards, (the Basilica of Maccabees, in Lyon), stained glass began to take on a narrative function for religious scriptures, bringing their message to a mostly illiterate population.

 Stained Glass through the Middle Ages

 Stained glass use continued to expand, through the Middle Ages, especially for the decoration of churches and basilicas.
 It became considered as divine: to turning towards the heavens and look at God.